anguillanneuf/CarND-Advanced-Lane-Lines/README.md

 3. Pipeline: Video
 ---

 On YouTube (new one): https://youtu.be/BhJmE993Mgk

 In here: `project_video_output.mp4`

-* On YouTube (old one): https://youtu.be/bAOgVgrM5Y8
+On YouTube (old one): https://youtu.be/bAOgVgrM5Y8

 4. Discussion
 ---

 (Dated: Feb.
 5, 2017)
 This is just an update from two days ago using an improved pipeline.
-There is some slight improvement from the worse first frame detection below. ; p
+There is some slight improvement, but there still remains a lot to be done.

 ![image11](./output_images/challenge_firstframe.jpeg)